Translating CDA to FHIR

 Redox can benefit customers on any side of the CDA data exchange, including:

-• healthcare organizations establishing a new patient’s history before providing treatment;
+• providers establishing a new patient’s history before providing treatment;

-• health tech vendors consuming patient data for service within their app;
+• vendors consuming patient data for service within their app;

 • payers wanting data for member engagement to recommend preventative care or more cost-effective services; or